All-Russia State Television and Radio Broadcasting Company: Operations

-VGTRK owns and operates five national television stations, two international networks, five radio stations, and 80 regional TV and radio networks.
+VGTRK owns and operates five national television stations, an international network, six radio stations, and 89 regional TV and radio networks.
 It also runs the information agency Rossiya Segodnya.

-The All-Russian State Television and Radio Broadcasting Company (VGTRK) is Russia's largest media corporation.
-It comprises two national TV channels: "Rossiya 1", "Rossiya K" and also broadcasts "Bibigon", the first public state television channel for children and youth, 89 regional TV and radio channels broadcasting in all regions of the Russian Federation, "Rossiya 24", Russia's first 24/7 news channel, "Rossiya 2", the sports and entertainment, "RTR Planeta", a TV channel operating worldwide since 2002; a Russian-language version of the "Euronews" TV channel; five radio channels: "Radio Rossiyi", "Mayak" (Lighthouse), "Kultura", "Vesti FM", "Yunost", and "Rossiya", and a public Internet channel combining online resources.
+VGTRK is Russia's largest media corporation.
+It comprises two national TV channels: "Rossiya 1", "Rossiya K", children's TV channel "Carousel", 89 regional TV and radio channels broadcasting in all regions of the Russian Federation, "Rossiya 24", Russia's first 24/7 news channel, "RTR Planeta", a TV channel operating worldwide since 2002, a Russian-language version of the "Euronews" TV channel; six radio channels: "Radio Rossiyi", "Mayak" (Lighthouse), "Kultura", "Vesti FM", "Yunost", and "Rossiya", and a public Internet channel combining online resources.

 In early 1993, the All-Russian State Television and Radio Broadcasting Company acquired the status of a national broadcasting company.
 That same year, the VGTRK became a full member of the European Broadcasting Union, entitled to key decisions in the EBU operation.

 "Rossiya 1", the main TV channel, traces its history back to May 1991.
 Today, Rossiya 1 is a national channel that broadcasts over most of the country.
-The channel's audience comprises 98.5 per cent of Russia's population and more than 50 million viewers in the CIS and Baltic countries.
-The "RTR Planeta" channel, an international version of "Rossiya 1", is watched in the U.S., Europe, Middle East, North Africa and China.
+The channel's audience comprises 98.5 percent of Russia's population and more than 50 million viewers in the CIS and Baltic countries.
+The "RTR Planeta" channel, an international version of "Rossiya 1", is watched in the U.S., Europe, the Middle East, North Africa, and China.

-Rossiya TV is a developing company whose broadcasts carry information programs, TV miniseries and series, political journalism, talk shows, game shows, comedies and other game formats, full-length feature films and documentaries, sporting and political events along with other entertainment.
+Rossiya TV is a developing company that broadcasts information programs, TV miniseries and series, political journalism, talk shows, game shows, comedies and other entertainment formats, full-length feature films and documentaries, sporting and political events, and other entertainment.
 Apart from acquiring broadcasting rights, Rossiya TV Channel was the first among the Russian TV channels to launch its own large-scale production of TV films, both full-length and miniseries, focusing on classics.
-Films represent about 35% of the total broadcasts by the Rossiya TV channel.
+Films account for approximately 35% of the total broadcasts by the Rossiya TV channel.
 The channel purchases film broadcasting rights in cooperation with 50 major production and distributor companies.

 The main news program, Vesti, is a leading information program in Russia.
-During the previous TV season, Vesti adopted a 24/7 production cycle with two-hour intervals, which allows for the news to be broadcast live across all Russian time zones.
+During the previous TV season, Vesti adopted a 24/7 production cycle with updates every two hours, enabling live news broadcasts across all Russian time zones.